SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/embedded_mqtt/readme.md

 6. After the program gets executed, RS9116W EVK will get connected to the same access point having the configuration same as that of in the application and get IP.

-7. Once the RS9116W EVK gets connected to the MQTT broker, it will subscribe to the topic RSI_MQTT_TOPIC (Ex: "REDPINE_TEST").
+7. Once the RS9116W EVK gets connected to the MQTT broker, it will subscribe to the topic RSI_MQTT_TOPIC (Ex: "SILABS_TEST").
 The user can see the client connected and subscribe information in the MQTT broker.

 ![Client Connected and Subscribe Information in the MQTT broker](resources/readme/image151.png)

-8. After successful subscription to the topic RSI_MQTT_TOPIC (Ex: "REDPINE"), the device publishes a message which is given in publish_message array (Ex: "THIS IS MQTT CLIENT DEMO FROM REDPINE") on the subscribed topic.
+8. After successful subscription to the topic RSI_MQTT_TOPIC (Ex: "SILABS"), the device publishes a message which is given in publish_message array (Ex: "THIS IS MQTT CLIENT DEMO FROM SILABS") on the subscribed topic.

 9. MQTT client utility which is running on Windows PC3 will receive the message published by the device as it subscribes to the same topic.
    - Refer to the below image for MQTT client utility and message history.